707/707.github.io/src/content/blog/chingu-setup/index.md

 ![alt text](image-2.png)
 <p align=center><I>Discuss about about how much context is required for your team to start a task</i></p>

 To keep the engine running smoothly, I host one or two backlog refinement sessions during the week.
+It was hard to find time in our busy schedules but we made do.
 In these working meetings, we clarify upcoming user stories, break down larger epics, and ensure the next sprint's work is ready to go.
 This is also where I feed new insights from ongoing user feedback into the backlog.

-We close out each week with a concise demo and retrospective.
+We then close out each week with a concise demo and retrospective.
 We celebrate what we shipped, discuss what went well, identify bottlenecks, and commit to one actionable improvement for the next sprint.
 This simple, repeatable rhythm builds momentum and creates a predictable cadence for the team to operate in.

 ![alt text](image-3.png)
 <p align=center><i>A retrospective without action is just a conversation.</i></p>